 A decade ago, with locally-built data collection systems, one may have argued that while functionality-wise tags behave the same way, there might be performance delays with tracking requests being routed through multiple remote geos.
 With the advance of distributed cloud computing however, this is hardly a concern with many vendors offering data collection that is dynamically optimized to serve pixels from a regional data center.

 There absolutely are sites that behave differently based on geolocation, and that may include variance in tracking as well.
 But the key point here is, these differences in site behavior can always be emulated.
-If you are QA'ing analytics for a global website, ask your developers how they code for different regions (hint: they don't travel around the world for every site update).
-That is how you will want to automate the tagging QA process as well.
+If you are QA'ing analytics for a global website, simply ask your developers how they code for different regions (spoiler: they don't travel around the world for every site update).
+That is how you will want to automate the tagging QA process for those other regions as well.

 How about checking tags using different desktop browsers?